discordjs/discord.js/docs/general/welcome.md

 - Object-oriented
 - Predictable abstractions
 - Performant
-- Nearly 100% coverage of the Discord API
+- 100% coverage of the Discord API

 ## Installation
 **Node.js 6.0.0 or newer is required.**